yourcelf/olwidget/doc-src/django-olwidget.rst

-``olwidget`` has several advantages over the built-in geodjango admin map implementation, including greater map customization, support for more geometry types, the ability to edit multiple fields using one map, and the option to include a map in admin changelist pages.
+``olwidget`` has several advantages over the built-in geodjango admin map implementation, including greater map customization, support for more geometry types, the ability to edit multiple fields using one map, and the option to include a map in admin changelist pages, on top of basic usability like undo/redo and the ability to delete individual vertices.

 To use ``olwidget`` for admin, simply use ``olwidget.admin.GeoModelAdmin`` or a subclass of it as the ModelAdmin type for your model.